unicode-org/icu4x/ffi/diplomat/wasm/docs/datetime_ffi.rst

 .. js:class:: ICU4XGregorianTimeFormatter

-    An ICU4X TimeFormatter object capable of formatting a :js:class:`ICU4XGregorianDateTime` as a string, using the Gregorian Calendar.
+    An ICU4X TimeFormatter object capable of formatting a :js:class:`ICU4XGregorianDateTime` as a string

     See the `Rust documentation <https://unicode-org.github.io/icu4x-docs/doc/icu/datetime/struct.TimeFormatter.html>`__ for more information.